Themefic-Team/beaf-before-and-after-gallery/readme.txt

 5. You can also check this step by step <a href="https://youtu.be/Z82qj9ObId4">Youtube Video</a>.

 == Frequently Asked Questions ==

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities. [<a href="https://patchstack.com/database/vdp/beaf-before-and-after-gallery" target="_blank">Report a security vulnerability</a>.]

 = What is Twenty Twenty Script? =